 3.2.
 Maintain and Protect Your Own Equipment

-The Providence site is intended to be accessible and all content available through all standard commercial Web browsers operating on standard personal computers, through standard commercially-available Internet access.
+The Providence Web site is intended to be accessible and all content available through all standard commercial web browsers operating on standard personal computers, through standard commercially-available Internet access.
 The quality of content presentation and download speeds may vary depending on the software, equipment and Internet connections used.

 - Some features on the Providence Web site, such as the Career Advancement Center and Health & Fitness class registration, allow you to create an online account.
 Your personal computer may store and automatically upload your user name and password for account access.
-You may also download information from the Providence site to your personal computer.
-If someone else uses your personal computer, he or she may be able to use these functions to gain access to your account or personal information.
-Providence cannot prevent or be responsible for protecting your personal computer against unauthorized use.
+You may also download information from the Providence Web site to your personal computer or other devices.
+If someone else uses your personal computer or other devices, they may be able to use these functions to gain access to your account or personal information.
+Providence cannot prevent or be responsible for protecting your personal computer or other devices against unauthorized use.
 You are solely responsible for protecting the personal computers or other devices you use against unauthorized use to access your account.

-- Whenever you are done using the Providence Web site you should log off the Web site, and you should not leave your computer unattended when it is logged on to the Web site and someone else may be able to view the screen or use the computer.
-If you leave a Providence Web site session logged-in when someone else can see your computer screen or use your computer, he or she may be able to gain access to your account or personal information.
-Providence cannot log you off your computer or protect your personal computer against unauthorized access.
+- Whenever you are done using the Providence Web site you should log off the Web site, and you should not leave your computer or other device unattended when it is logged on to the Providence Web site and someone else may be able to view the screen or use the computer or other device.
+If you leave a Providence Web site session logged-in when someone else can see your computer screen or use your personal computer or other device they may be able to gain access to your account or personal information.
+Providence cannot log you off your personal computer or protect your personal computer against unauthorized access.
 You are solely responsible for protecting the personal computers or other devices you use against unauthorized use to access your account.

 If you receive any suspicious e-mail which claims or appears to be from Providence, please notify us by calling the Providence Integrity Line at 1-888-294-8455.